OpenEvalProject/evals/manuscripts/elife-65297/v2/manuscript.md

 ## Materials and methods

-## Patients
+### Patients

 Five transplant recipients (termed cases) with median age 60 years (range, 49–68) and median BMI 30 kg/m2 (range, 19–34) underwent liver transplantation (Table 1).
 Four of the five liver donors were male with median age 69 years (range, 29–73) (Table 1).
 All patients received 500 mg methylprednisolone immediately before laparotomy and 500 mg during graft reperfusion.
 For each patient, blood samples (2 mL) were taken before liver transplantation, every 5–15 min during the anhepatic phase for a total of 7–12 samples, every 5 min during the first hour of reperfusion, and every 10 min until the end of surgery for a total of 15–21 samples.
 Thereafter, blood was sampled every hour for the first 6 hr, every 6 hr during the first day, and daily during the first week.
 Transfusion of blood products, saline, and albumin were recorded.
 The study was approved by the Ethics Committee at Hospital Clinic Barcelona and all patients provided a written informed consent.

-## Mathematical modeling of HCV kinetics during liver transplantation
+### Mathematical modeling of HCV kinetics during liver transplantation

 A schematic of the mathematical modeling approach utilized to understand HCV dynamics during the different stages of liver transplantation is shown in Figure 2.
-Shortly before liver removal, we assume that virus is produced at constant rate P and cleared from the serum at rate c per virion as in Neumann et al., 1998:(1)dV/dt=P−cV
+Shortly before liver removal, we assume that virus is produced at constant rate P and cleared from the serum at rate c per virion as in Neumann et al., 1998:

+$$
+dV/dt=P−cV
+$$

 where V is the viral load, expressed in international units (IU) per mL.
-Assuming the pre-transplant viral load to be at steady state, that is, dV/dt=0, implies that HCV production and clearance balance or P = cV.
+Assuming the pre-transplant viral load to be at steady state, that is, $dV/dt=0$, implies that HCV production and clearance balance or P = cV.
 During the anhepatic phase and 4 hr after reperfusion, we assume that in the absence of the liver (i.e., anhepatic phase), virus production ceases, P = 0.
-Hence, Equation 1 reduces to(2)dV/dt=-cAHV
+Hence, Equation 1 reduces to

+$$
+dV/dt=-c_{AH}V
+$$

 where parameter c in Equation.
 1 is replaced by cAH to represent viral clearance during the anhepatic phase.
 Some patients received albumin and blood transfusions to compensate for the fluid loss that occurred during transplant surgery.
-The blood loss causes a reduction in the absolute amount of virus in circulation, but does not affect the virus concentration, V. In contrast, the fluid intake results in a dilution of V. We can describe the change in patient viral load during the anhepatic phase as in Powers et al., 2006.(3)dVdt=-cAH+iFVdFdt=i-λ
+The blood loss causes a reduction in the absolute amount of virus in circulation, but does not affect the virus concentration, V. In contrast, the fluid intake results in a dilution of V. We can describe the change in patient viral load during the anhepatic phase as in Powers et al., 2006.

+$$
+\frac{dV}{dt}=-c_{AH}+\frac{i}{F}V\frac{dF}{dt}=i-\lambda
+$$

 where F denotes the total body extracellular fluid which can vary over the course of the anhepatic phase, i is the rate of fluid intake, and λ is the rate of blood/fluid loss.

 To account for the initial rapid and second slower phases of HCV decline post-reperfusion (RP) in Cases 1–4, we modified Equation.
-3 by including a time-dependent viral clearance rate ct (t).(4)dVdt=-ctt+iFVdFdt=i-λctt=c0+cRP-c01-e-κt
+3 by including a time-dependent viral clearance rate ct (t).

+$$
+\frac{dV}{dt}=-c_{t}t+\frac{i}{F}V\frac{dF}{dt}=i-\lambdac_{t}t=c_{0}+c_{RP}-c_{0}1-e^{-κt}
+$$

 where c0 represents the initial rapid clearance rate, cRP the second slower clearance rate, and κ governs how quickly c0 reduces to c.
 Note that if κ = 0 or if κ is very large then ct (t) reduces to a constant.
 The units of cRP and c0 are both 1/day, V is in IU/mL, F is in mL, i and λ are in mL/day, κ is in units of 1/day and t is in days.
 For clarity parameter, units are sometimes converted to other units (e.g., liter to mL and day to hour).

-The fluid input and loss rates i,λ were computed by the ratio of recorded volumes of fluid input and loss divided by each patient’s duration in the anhepatic phase.
+The fluid input and loss rates $i,\lambda$ were computed by the ratio of recorded volumes of fluid input and loss divided by each patient’s duration in the anhepatic phase.
 In the absence of surgical complications, the fluid loss and intake are usually approximately balanced, though loss is generally slightly more than the input.
 Since the exact volume of blood loss was not available, we evaluated the maximum impact of fluid intake which occurs when the blood loss and input are balanced, that is, λ = i.
 When λ≤ i, the total fluid volume F is a non-decreasing function over time, which attains a minimum when λ = i.
 As a consequence, the impact of i/F, involved in describing viral concentration dynamics, is maximum if λ = i.

 Several studies have previously reported that HCV can be detected in different human body fluids of HCV-infected patients (Wang et al., 2006; Suzuki et al., 2005; Ortiz-Movilla et al., 2002; Bourlet et al., 2002; Leruez-Ville et al., 2000; Mendel et al., 1997; Numata et al., 1993; Pfaender et al., 2018).
 Therefore, the total fluid volume before surgery, F(0), was calculated using the patient’s body weight (Table 1) under the assumption of 15 L of extracellular fluid per 70 kg.
 In addition, we explored utilizing just 5 L of blood per 70 kg since transfusions are mainly given to compensate for blood loss during transplantation and HCV viral load is typically higher by several orders of magnitude in the blood compared to the other diverse body fluids (Numata et al., 1993; Pfaender et al., 2018).
 Lastly, parameter i was estimated by taking the recorded volumes of fluid input divided by each phase (actual anhepatic and 4 hr post-reperfusion).

 Model calibration was performed using Python 3.7.4 together with Scipy Version 1.3.1 and Numpy Version 1.17.2.
 The fitting used the optimize.least_squares function in Scipy, which minimizes the squares of the differences between the model and patient data (least squares).
 The minimization is done using the Trust Region Reflective Algorithm ‘trf,’.
 For the linear regression, the linregress function was used from the scipy.stats package.
 Results with p-values ≤ 0.05 were considered statistically significant.
 The viral slope was considered flat (or plateau) if the estimate was not significantly different from 0, that is, p > 0.05.
 To identify coupled parameters (i.e., identifiability issues), the optimize.least_squares provides the covariance matrix of the resulting fit, which was converted to the correlation matrix by normalizing the covariances by the standard deviations of the corresponding variables (Chis et al., 2016).

-## Cells and virus
+### Cells and virus

 Huh7 human hepatoma cells (JCRB0403; RRID.CVCL_0336) were obtained from the Japanese Collection of Research Bioresources Cell Bank.
 Cell stocks have only been passaged 19 times.
 Every time a new stock is generated, cells are mycoplasma-tested prior to freezing.
 New aliquots are thawed after 10 passages and cultured in complete Dulbecco’s modified Eagle’s medium supplemented with 100 units/mL penicillin, 100 mg/mL streptomycin, 2 mM L-glutamine (Corning), 10 mM HEPES (Santa Cruz), and non-essential amino acids (Thermofisher Scientific) and 10% fetal bovine serum (Hyclone or Gibco) at 37°C in 5% CO2.
 Stocks of HCVcc were generated as previously described from a plasmid encoding the JFH-1 genome that was provided by Takaji Wakita (National Institute of Infectious Diseases, Tokyo, Japan) (Zhong et al., 2005; Yu and Uprichard, 2010; Wakita et al., 2005).

-## Measuring HCV half-life in vitro
+### Measuring HCV half-life in vitro

 To measure the HCVcc half-life in the absence of cells, the JFH-1 HCVcc stock was diluted to 104 ffU/mL, which is the level observed in culture media during steady state in the JFH-1 HCVcc infection system (Zhong et al., 2005) and incubated at 37°C simulating conditions during HCV infection in cell culture.
 At indicated time points, medium was harvested from duplicate wells and frozen at –80°C until HCV RNA was isolated for quantification.